samlemonsam/activityinfo/CONTRIBUTING.md

 ## Setting up your Development Environment

-To contribute to ActivityInfo, the first step is to set up an environment on your own machine where you can make changes to the source code, test those changes quickly, and run automated tests to confirm that you haven't broken anything.
+The next step is to set up an environment on your own machine where you can make changes to the source code, test those changes quickly, and run automated tests to confirm that you haven't broken anything.